opattison/olivermakes/_posts/2016-01-24-aws-tls-certificate-with-jekyll.md

 {% assign image = page.image[5] %}
 {% include block/image--imgix.html class="image screenshot" %}

-{% assign image = page.image[6] %}
-{% include block/image--imgix.html class="image--half screenshot" %}

 It’s time for another cup of tea because CloudFront will need a bit longer to process after changes are saved.
 After this, setup should be complete.
 Make sure the status of the distribution is marked as “deployed” and check whether the `https://` URLs for the site work properly.
 Done.

----
+{% assign image = page.image[6] %}
+{% include block/image--imgix.html class="image--half screenshot" %}

 ### Bonus: set `www` URLs to redirect

 If `https://example.com` is desired instead of `https://www.example.com`, Route 53 can be set up to automatically redirect these requests.
 Route 53 treats `www` just like any other subdomain.
 It is possible to set up an `ALIAS`-type record in the same hosted zone for the `www` domain and forward it to the same CloudFront distribution (with CNAMES for both domains set), but this has the disadvantage of offering no obvious canonical URL for the site.
 A URL like `www.example.com` would direct to the same exact resource as `example.com` would – but neither would be preferred because neither is set up as canonical.
 Both for users and search engines, having only a single URL for each unique resource is definitely preferred.

 The process is similar to [Step 1 (S3)](#step-1) through Step 2 (CloudFront) and Step 3 (Route 53) applied to a new bucket and distribution prepended with `www`.
 However, there are a few adjustments.
 The S3 bucket should be set to **Redirect all requests to another host name** which should be set at the root domain (`example.com`).
-That bucket can then be wired to a second CloudFront distribution and routed with Route 53, attached to the same certificate exactly as above.
-Setting up a parallel distribution that uses the S3 bucket’s built-in redirection service results in a single canonical URL.
+That bucket can then be connected to a second CloudFront distribution and routed with Route 53, attached to the same TLS certificate exactly as above.
+Setting up a parallel distribution that uses the S3 bucket’s built-in redirection service results in a single canonical URL regardless of the protocol used.

 This process could be mirrored to serve `www` as the canonical URL instead.
+For an example of this inverse behavior, check out how `google.com` redirects to `www.google.com`.
+Whether once picks `www` or no `www` is mostly a matter of personal preference, but the important thing is consistent behavior and a *single* canonical URL.

 ---